 - Make multiple attempts to reduce or end use ineffectively.

 - Spend excessive time and energy in getting and using the drug.

 - Psychotic or bipolar symptoms.
-Some people that abuse the drug may experience new symptoms triggered by the drug like hallucinations, delusions, and mania.
+Some people who abuse the drug may experience new symptoms triggered by Desoxyn use, like hallucinations, delusions, and mania.

 - Aggression.
-People abusing methamphetamine, the substance in Desoxyn, are more likely to engage in violent behavior—especially to spouses, children, and others in the home.
+People abusing methamphetamine—the substance in Desoxyn—are more likely to engage in violent behavior—especially towards spouses, children, and others in the home.

 - Suppression of growth/extreme weight loss.
-People that use Desoxyn for an extended period of time are at risk of not growing or gaining weight as expected.
+People who use Desoxyn for extended periods of time are at risk of not growing or gaining weight as expected.
 People abusing this substance may lose excessive amounts of weight.

 - Cardiovascular dangers or issues.
 Long-term, heavy use will place greater stress on the heart and blood vessels, which could result in heart attacks or stroke.

 Another dangerous outcome of Desoxyn abuse is overdose.
-An ever-increasing tolerance that requires the individual to take more and more to feel the effects is a huge risk factor.
-Symptoms of overdose may include 1:
+An ever-increasing tolerance that requires the individual to take more and more Desoxyn to feel the effects is a huge risk factor.
+Symptoms of overdose may include:1

 - Quickened breathing.